benhuson/page-parts/readme.txt

 5. Page Part meta box with link back to parent page and option to add a new sibling page part.

 == Changelog ==

+= 0.8 =
+* Add option to set parent ID manually (if page part is not connected to a post).
+* Add page part column to post type admin pages.
+* Textdomain should be a string - using a variable causes issues for parsers.
+* Don't show Page Parts meta box in admin nav menus.
+* Check and escape filtered URLs.

 = 0.7 =
 * Added API to specify theme locations.